tgbrooks/biobankAccelerometerAnalysis/README.md

 ![Accelerometer data processing overview](docs/source/accelerometerLogo.png)

+FORK of the original software from https://github.com/activityMonitoring/biobankAccelerometerAnalysis modified for our Snakemake pipeline compabitility as well as to output light and temperature data and to modify the timestamp handling.

 A tool to extract meaningful health information from large accelerometer datasets.
 The software generates time-series and summary metrics useful for answering key questions such as how much time is spent in sleep, sedentary behaviour, or doing physical activity.